 Mr Phua graduated with a Bachelor of Accountancy degree from the University of Singapore in 1975.

-He is currently a Fellow of the Institute of Certified Public Accountants of Singapore, a Fellow of CPA Australia, a Fellow of the Association of Chartered Certified Accountants (UK) and a registered member of the Singapore Institute of Directors.
+He is currently a Fellow of the Institute of Singapore Chartered Accountants, a Fellow of CPA Australia, a Fellow of the Association of Chartered Certified Accountants (UK) and a registered member of the Singapore Institute of Directors.